rstudio/bookdown.org/content/about.md

 ![Build book](/images/build-book.png)

 By default the HTML, PDF, and ePub formats of the book will be compiled into the `_book` sub-directory of the project (you can also build a single format at a time using the **Build Book** menu).

+Note that if you want to generate PDF, [you'd need a LaTeX distribution.](https://bookdown.org/yihui/rmarkdown-cookbook/install-latex.html)

 ### 3. Publish